LogoLogo

 Contact Us

-In 2007 Field Investigator, Chris Becker, discovered in a Mamaroneck, NY boatyard, a green Dolphin with a wood house, an inboard and Setauket as her home port painted on her stern.
+In 2007 Dolphin Field Investigator (DFI) Chris Becker, discovered in a Mamaroneck, NY boatyard, a green Dolphin with a wood house, an inboard and Setauket as her home port painted on her stern.
 On September 5, 2008 we had a major breakthrough.
 Chris saw her sailing near Larchmont, NY and she had the number 71 on her sails.
 He subsequently found out her owner was a member of Horseshoe Harbor Yacht Club in Larchmont and emailed me.
 I emailed the yacht club and asked if they had a member who owned a green Dolphin and the next day Charlie Drew emailed me he was the guy!

-Arion was once Yankee, the first Dolphin built in 1964/65 by John Shumaker the founder of Yankee Yachts.
-She was built on a bare hull made by O'Day and shipped to southern California in 1964.
 In the several conversations your webmaster has had with John over the past 18 months he inevitably asks if we had ever come across his old Yankee - all he knew was that it had been shipped east.
 I am really looking forward to telling him we found her.

 Hi Ron